 To apply for the Back to Work Enterprise Allowance, complete application form BTW 2.

-The Enterprise Officer or Case Officer will look at your business proposal and may discuss certain aspects of it with you.
+The Case Officer will look at your business proposal and may discuss certain aspects of it with you.
 You may then be referred to your Local Development Company.
-You must not take up self-employment until you have received written approval from the LDC or the Department of Social Protection.
+You must not take up self-employment until you have received written approval from the DEASP.

 If you are accepted on to the Back to Work Enterprise Allowance, you must register as self-employed with the Revenue Commissioners.